 Alcohol policy

-The Ministry of Social Affairs and Health is responsible for the guidance and development of alcohol policy.
 Alcohol policy refers to the public authorities’ measures to prevent negative health, social and societal effects of alcohol.

-The new Alcohol Act came into force 1.3.2018.
+The new Alcohol Act entered into force in full on 1 March 2018.

 Bodies responsible for alcohol policy